shomec/ClawLearn/README.md

 # ClawLearn - Personal AI Tutor (Offline/Cloud Hybrid)

-ClawLearn is a local-first AI tutor that adapts to how a student learns, explains concepts, generates quizzes, and tracks progress.
+ClawLearn is an AI tutor that adapts to how a student learns, explains concepts, generates quizzes, and tracks progress.
 The entire app natively bridges a custom Node.js (Express) backend serving [OpenClaw](https://openclaw.ai/) agents to OpenWebUI for a fluid user experience.

 ## Tech Stack